austcollins/Applicaiton-Engineering-Coursework-Outline-Editor/README.md

 ### Getting started
 1. When you first load the application a blank outline will load called 'Untitled Outline'.
 2. You can click the title to change it.
-2. Click the default header to select it, as indicated on the page.
+2. Then click the default header to select it, as indicated on the page.
 3. Enter your first header.

 #### Creating a new header
 Press <kbd>ENTER</kbd> to create a new header below the one currently selected.

 If you do this and the header you have selected is empty it will move the current header down a level.
-This is designed to be like creting lists in Word or Google Forms.
+This is designed to be like creating lists in Word or Google Forms.
 If you want to leave an empty header simply hold <kbd>TAB</kbd> and press <kbd>ENTER</kbd> to stay on the same level.

 #### Moving up and down levels
 There are two ways to move up and down levels: